Burr Oak State Park Backpack Trail

 Getting there: State Routes 13 and 78 are coincident through Glouster for nearly one mile.
 From the split of SR 13 and SR 78 just north of Glouster, drive east on SR 78 for 4.0 miles to the park entrance and turn left.
 In a short distance where the road forks you’ll reach an old ranger station building and parking for the trailhead.
 As of this writing the old ranger station building is vacant but may be used as a gift shop in the future.
 The trail can be accessed at numerous other points in the park; however, the park has designated this location as the official trailhead.

-The Burr Oak Backpack Trail circumnavigates the 664-acre Burr Oak Lake--the main attraction of Burr Oak State Park--created in 1950 when the Tom Jenkins Dam was constructed to control flooding on Sunday Creek.
-Rising up at water's edge, wooded hills provide a pleasant backdrop to this picturesque park, which sits in stark contrast to an earlier 50-year period of tumultuous coal, oil and iron ore extraction, which ended in the 1920s and took a heavy toll on the landscape in the Sunday Creek and nearby Monday Creek watersheds.
+The Burr Oak Backpack Trail circumnavigates the 664-acre Burr Oak Lake–the main attraction of Burr Oak State Park—created in 1950 when the Tom Jenkins Dam was constructed to control flooding on Sunday Creek.
+Rising up at water’s edge, wooded hills provide a pleasant backdrop to this picturesque park, which sits in stark contrast to an earlier 50-year period of tumultuous coal, oil and iron ore extraction, which ended in the 1920s and took a heavy toll on the landscape in the Sunday Creek and nearby Monday Creek watersheds.
 Although forests now cover many of the scars left behind by the mining boom, many of the local towns still exist, covered not by trees, but by shadows of boarded up buildings and memories of a more prosperous time.
-In recent years, the region has seen a push to restore some life to these "Little Cities of the Black Diamond" by developing the area's rich mining history as draw for tourists and local artisans.
+In recent years, the region has seen a push to restore some life to these “Little Cities of the Black Diamond” by developing the area’s rich mining history as an attraction for tourists and a base for local artisans.

 The forests of the Burr Oak region consist mainly of oak, hickory and beech trees.
 The namesake bur oaks, though largely wiped out due to logging, still reside in much smaller number on these hills.
 Elevation relief in these foothills struggles to reach 300 feet, averaging more in the range of 200 to 250 feet.
 State Route 78, also known as the “Rim of the World” highway, follows a higher spine of hills just to the east of the park heading in the direction of McConnelsville in Morgan County.
 Highpoints along the Rim highway top out at over 1100 feet, or 400 feet above the lake, and offer some of the areas best vistas.